-Reddit app and website down in significant outage
+Reddit is back online [Update]

 Reddit appears to be down as users struggle to load posts and other content on the popular social media platform.

 Navigating to the Reddit home page pulls up a message saying, “Oops, something went wrong, please try again later.”
 Additionally, search features aren’t working, and communities aren’t accessible.
+Others are seeing some crazy error messages, like the one pictured below.

 The problems seem to impact both the website and app.